HanjingZhu/DSFinalProject-1/README.md

-# Data Structures FinalProject - Bloackchain Implementation in C++
+# Data Structures Final Project - Bloackchain Implementation in C++
 ##### by Bridget Goodwine, Hanjing Zhu
 Blockchain is a public ledger that can be used to store transactions and to ensure that these transactions are not tampered with.
 Our blockchain used two major components:
 1. A transaction class that could represent all of the data of a given transaction, hash itself, and provide its date